 2 A Chronicle supports post-event action as a resource for attendees who have enjoyed the in-person experience, but have not necessarily remembered all the information and ideas shared, or recorded names of people and organisations they want to follow up with.

-3 A Chronicle extends your event’s reach to those who were unable to attend but who are very interested in the topic area or industry.
+3 A Chronicle extends your event’s reach to those who were unable to attend but who are interested in the topic area or industry.

 4 A Chronicle contains expert knowledge and examples that constitute evidence for use in industry-specific proposals and submissions to government.